Convolvulus arvensis

 3) Ammonium sulfate precipitation . . . . . . . . . precipitation using a neutral salt is one of the most commonly employed processes for concentration of large molecular weight molecules such as proteins and polysaccharides, which are what we want when purifying our Bindweed extract.
 Ammonium sulfate is likewise the most commonly used neutral salt as it is highly soluble, non-toxic, and inexpensive.
 Ammonium sulfate increases hydrophobic precipitation of proteins and is affected by protein concentrations, pH, and temperature gradients.

-"Alternatively, some of the tea supernatant was combined with ammonium sulfate to yield a final saturation of 50% ammonium sulfate.
+Let's take a more detailed look of this method as described in the patent: "Alternatively, some of the tea supernatant was combined with ammonium sulfate to yield a final saturation of 50% ammonium sulfate.
 This resulted in precipitation of some of the components of the tea supernatant.
 The precipitated components were then collected after centrifugation at 25,000 g for 30 minutes, and re-suspended in phosphate buffered saline to form a new solution.
 This new solution was then passed through a ultrafiltration device using a 3,000 Dalton membrane.
 The retentate was collected, and lyophilized, and herein referred to as BWP.
 BWP, and BWR, were stored at 4° C. in a desiccator prior to use in characterization, and anti-tumor, anti-angiogenesis, and immune parameter studies."

 I won't really go in further detail on this process, particularly since it probably really isn't even necessary to worry about precipitating out the high molecular weights in light that the water extract seems nontoxic according Example 11 at the bottom of the published patent as discussed above.